 New Yorkers know firsthand the devastating effects of climate change.
-Over the past nine years, New York State has experienced more extreme weather events than any other time in recent history.
+Over the past ten years, New York State has experienced more extreme weather events than any other time in recent history.
 Governor Cuomo has taken decisive action to lead the fight against climate change and protect our environment for generations to come.

 New York State has banned fracking and is committed to phasing out antiquated, polluting coal plants.
 The Governor's Clean Energy Standard, the first-ever state clean energy mandate, requires 70% of electricity consumed will come from renewable energy by 2030.

 The Governor also banned single-use plastic bags and styrofoam, and is completing the largest artificial reef expansion in State history.

 As the United States now faces an unprecedented reversal of federal climate and energy policy, New York stands ready to work with other regions and states to ensure vital progress on the climate is continued.

 In 2019, Governor Cuomo passed the nation-leading Climate Act to empower every New Yorker to fight climate change at home, at work, and in their communities.

 In direct response to the Trump administration proposal to open U.S. coastal areas to drilling, Governor Cuomo signs legislation to ban offshore drilling in New York State waters.

 In response to the White House decision to withdraw from the Paris Climate Agreement, Governors Cuomo, Brown, and Inslee formed a coalition committed to taking action on climate change.